onair-lena/ChuckNorrisQuotes/README.md

 <h1>ChuckNorrisQuotes</h1>

 The app shows legendary quotes of legendary Chuck Norris.
-You will receive a randon quote, quote by category and can search for specific quote by key word.
+You will receive a random quote, quote by category and can search for specific quote by key word.

 <h2>Quick start</h2>

-Clone this repo using:<br/>
+Clone this repo:<br/>
 $ git clone `git@github.com:onair-lena/ChuckNorrisQuotes.git`

 To install dependencies and clean the git repo run:<br/>